 A two-stage Call for proposals (CfP) to support Scientific and Technical Collaboration in Europe.
 The CfP never closes but works around collection dates.

-In COST terms, a “Proposer” is an applicant to the Open Call for Proposals.
+Since In COST terms, a “Proposer” is an applicant to the Open Call for Proposals.
 In other terms, someone or an institution submitting a proposal.
+Since 1 January 2015, the term is known as "Main Proposer".

 Short-Term Scientific Missions - These Missions (Inter-laboratory Exchange Visits) aim at strengthening the existing COST Actions by allowing scientists to go to an institution or laboratory in another COST country to foster collaboration, to learn a new technique or to take measurements using instruments and/or methods not available in their own institution/laboratory.
 They are particularly intended for Early Stage Researchers.